 Whether you are a nonprofit workforce development, a reentry-focused, temporary staffing, government public assistance, or social enterprise organization, the PAS® helps you remove your participant’s employment barriers and rise above their current hardship.

 How does the PAS® do this?

-The PAS® is the voice of your participant.
 It’s a process that identifies your participants’ and/or applicants’ key internal elements amenable to being changed through your intervention.
-It integrates those elements into dynamic and real-time reports that help you help your participants remove their employment barriers and rise above their past or current hardship.
+It then integrates those elements into dynamic real-time reports.

 Employment barriers often block a promising career path and relegate a marginalized individual to survival jobs or no job at all.

-The PAS® gives you a competitive advantage in you marketplace.
+The PAS® gives you a competitive advantage in your marketplace.
 Your competitors cannot ‘screen in’ or ‘screen out’ like this.
 The PAS® identifies:

 • Current receptivity to behavioral change

 As a workforce professional you help the marginalized overcome their employment barriers, fulfill their career potential, while also satisfying your employers’ needs for qualified and reliable workers.

 Current staffing strategies confront these challenges by some combination of counseling and a progression of different jobs – from survival jobs to entry level and transition career jobs to, hopefully, their dream job.

 The PAS® helps you expedite this strategy dramatically by providing your participants’ dynamic information.
 This helps you with their pre-and-post placement support and their worker match to specific employer requests.